-Colors and materials were important to represent the space’s identity.
-Metal was chosen for its flexible and resistant attributes, ideal for a more dynamic place like a restaurant; wood for being an organic and comfortable material, to which people feel more connected; the tiles for being a more practical and easy to clean material, bringing lightness and freshness to the space.
-Regarding the colors, green relates to nature and serenity, and orange relates to energy and spontaneity, balancing the environment.
+Colours and materials were essential to represent the space’s identity.
+Metal was chosen for its flexible and resistant attributes, ideal for a more dynamic place like a restaurant; wood for being an organic and comfortable material to which people feel more connected; the tiles for being a more practical and easy-to-clean material, bringing lightness and freshness to the space.
+Regarding the colours, green relates to nature and serenity, and orange refers to energy and spontaneity, balancing the environment.

-Overall, we intended to create a flexible space, adapted to people’s daily needs.
-Therefore, Tolstoy was organized in three different sitting areas: the central area, the most social, where people can enjoy more time and space eating together; the windows area, perfect for who wants to relax and enjoy the view outside; the mirror area, a place for people in a hurry, who want just a quick bite or a coffee.
-Furniture was designed in a way to encourage people to change, to adapt and mix the three areas.
+We intended to create a flexible space adapted to people’s daily needs.
+Therefore, Tolstoy has organized three different sitting areas: the central area, the most social, where people can enjoy more time and space-eating together; the area of the windows, perfect for those who want to relax and enjoy the view outside; the mirror area, a place for people in a hurry, who want just a quick bite or a coffee.
+Furniture was designed to encourage people to change, adapt and mix the three areas.

 One of our main focuses was to humanize a digital vegan fast-food space full of screens and tablets.
 We embraced Tolstoy digital elements and efficiency by integrating them into a more human and engaging environment.
 It was essential to build a space in which people feel connected!

 Despite being a self-service restaurant, it was essential to create a metal cupboard that would respond to the needs of the customer area and the employees, uniting both areas and somehow humanizing the space.
 The goal was to integrate into the cupboard all the digital elements and all the more practical functions that the room needed (garbage, cutlery, tray area, etc.).
 In this same cupboard was placed the service countertop, an open-element between the kitchen and the eating area, making it visible to everyone.
 We also left room for plants and ornaments, making the space more empathic.